cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

 };
 ```

-In this module can be found the functions `index` and `settings` that implement the application
+This module incorporates `index` and `settings` functions that implement the application
-logic for the your extension's main module and the `Account Settings` page respectively.
+logic for the your extension's module and the `Settings` configurations.

 !!! note
-    This functions receive an `Connect UI Toolkit` application as the argument.
+    The `index` and `settings` functions receive an `Connect UI Toolkit` application as an argument.
-    Among other functionalities, the `Connect UI Toolkit` allow to send events
+    Furthermore, note that the `Connect UI Toolkit` allows sending events
     to the Connect UI.
-    You can see how your extension emit events to make the Connect UI open
-    the snackbar component to notify success and error events to the user.
+Thus, the demo extension notifies about successful events and errors.

+## Add entrypoint modules

-## Add entrypoint modules for loading inside the HTML pages
+Create entrypoint modules for loading the content within the HTML pages:

-Finally add two js modules:

 ```
 $ touch ui/src/pages/{index,settings}.js
 ```

-Then, fill the `index.js` page with the following content:
+Provide the following code to `index.js`:

 ```js
 import createApp, {